rfshelley/Documentation/ref-docs/device-ref.rst

 .. note::

     Only Events from the *last seven days* is query-able.
-Using a date range that ends more than seven days ago will return zero events.
+Using a date range that ends more than seven days ago will return zero Events.

 **Signature:**
     ``List<Event> eventsBetween(Date startDate, Date endDate [, Map options])``